 Setting goals helps Soldiers take an active part in their professional and personal development.
 It allows them to think about the future, and helps to build resiliency and long-term thinking.
-Goals allow Soldiers to visualize and plan for the future and help to build resiliency and long-term thinking.
+Finally, it helps leaders and Soldiers better understand each other, and creates a way for them to work together in development.
 A method for setting goals is listed below, and the following page provides an example goal worksheets.
-Leverage the Unit MRT to assist with developing personal and professional goals properly and remaining engaged on reaching the goals.
-MRT POC: Rory Travis, R2 Performance Center, (719) 526-0828

-PC C. Rory Travis, R2 Performance Center, (719) 526-0626 Step 1 (Define Your Dream): One of the most important strategies for setting effective goals is to choose goals that are personally relevant and meaningful.
+Step 1 (Define Your Dream): One of the most important strategies for setting effective goals is to choose goals that are personally relevant and meaningful.
 These types of goals inspire and motivate you to push past obstacles and to persevere through hardships as well as just getting you excited to get out of bed in the morning.
 Step 2 (Know Where You are Right Now): The time for dreaming big must be balanced with an objectively honest self-analysis about where you are at this very moment.
 This is where you evaluate what assets you have to leverage, and what limitations are standing in your way.
 Step 3 (Decide What You Need to Develop): To begin closing the gap between where you are and where you want to go, you'll have to focus your attention and energy on the activities and thoughts that will have the greatest benefit and that are under your control.
 This means setting priories: identifying which skill areas, knowledge areas, and competencies you need to build up in order to achieve your outcome goal.
 Step 4 (Make a Plan for Steady Improvement): Once you have figured out your priorities, you will need to figure out what needs to be accomplished daily and weekly.
 It is important to consider both the actions for each priority and the attitude that you want to have which are affirmations.
 Figure out what you need to do and how you want to be in order to reach your goals.
 Step 5 (Set and Pursue Short-tem Goals): There is no short-term goal more important than the one you make for today.
 The present moment is the only place where you have any true control, which means that your personal life and your Army career are nothing more than the sum of all your "todays."
-If you can accomplish a small mission "today" and every day that follows, you can't help but move towards your dreams.
+If you can accomplish a small mission "today" and every day that follows, you can't help but more towards your dreams.
 Step 6 (Commit Yourself Completely): Sacrifice, discomfort, and setbacks are a part of the process.
 Do not let them erode your confidence and motivation.
 Find creative and strategic ways to post your goals so that your trip over them every day.
 Be sure to share your goals with those whom will reinforce your successes and hold you accountable when you're tired or distracted.
 Step 7 (Continually Monitor Your Progress): Monitoring your progress is important for two reason.
 First, you are able to see progress and therefore stay motivated.
 Second, it shows you if something is not working so that you can change it.